aridjayarecipes/cutesrecipes.web.app/content/post/2492-how-to-make-quick-rava-pudlas-leftover-cabbage.md

 1. Prepare 1Handful kothmir

-I first read this recipe in the &#34;Hare Krishna book of Vegetarian Cooking&#34; by &#34;Shree Adiraja Dasa&#34;.
+I first read this recipe in the "Hare Krishna book of Vegetarian Cooking" by "Shree Adiraja Dasa".
 My brother gifted me The difference between Pudla and chilla is that they are small in size, crispier and thick as compared to Chillas.
 I make this recipe with or without onion garlic.
 Cabbage is a versatile vegetable but you may often find you bought more than you need.

 <!--inarticleads2-->